-If you are asking if more companies are recognizing the need to self-monitor or self-assess to ensure they pose "a reasonable risk to Customs" (this is what any importing company being audited hopes to achieve) - I think there are many good corporate citizens out there that understand the importance of documented internal controls that are periodically tested to ensure such controls are working as intended.
+On the export side, there are many good changes focused on facilitating trade as the US has been actively involved in export control reform and is shifting certain items from the jurisdiction of the Department of State over to the Department of Commerce.
+This effort has been underway since late 2009 when the President recognized that the export control system was overly complicated, contained too many redundancies, and failed to focus on the most critical national security priorities.
+New licensing policies are in effect that allow for streamlined exports, so the biggest challenge for exporters is to periodically tested to ensure such controls are working as intended.
 In other cases, we see companies who once had a good compliance program in place who have allowed the program to crumble into pieces because either there was no effort to keep the program current, or significant employee turn-over meant that the new team had little to no awareness or understanding of the program requirements.
-Regardless, I always warn companies that "you don't know what you don't know" meaning it's important to evaluate your import and export activities on a periodic basis.
+Regardless, I always warn companies that "you don't know what you don't know" meaning it's important to evaluate vour import and export activities on a periodic basis.
 To do otherwise is like driving with blinders on.
-At some point, you will crash
+At some point, you will crash.